Plumbing company website

 Information has different levels of importance for different visitors.
-It may also need to be revealed in a particular order (a visitor will need to know that business can do the work they want doing before filling in the contact form, for example).
+It may also need to be revealed in a particular order (a visitor will want to know that a business can do the work they want doing before filling in a contact form, for example).

 You could say website design is about organising and presenting information so that it satisfies the needs of different visitors and the business itself most effectively.
 I moved information around so that it better satisfied those needs (the ‘Our services’ list for example.
 See below).

 Removing unnecessary pages

 I removed a couple of pages – the contact page (with contact form) and the company’s services page (which was just a list of links to each of the services the company offers) – and placed the contents on the front page.
 This puts this important information directly in front of visitors to the front page.